|

 the meaning of this verse indicates that a person must become stronger as his

-faith increases in God as his sole supporter.
+(27:41) Esau wanted to kill Jacob because of this incident.
 33:10b . . .For to see your face is like seeing the face of God, now that you have received me favorably.
 Jacob had just met his brother Esau after a long

 absence.
 34:24 All the men who went out of the city gate agreed with Hamor and his son Shechem, and every male in the city was circumcised.
 Another confusing chapter.
 Jacob's daughter had been defiled by Shechem.
 Shechem want to marry Dinah, and asked Jacob what he could do to marry Dinah.
 Jacob's sons asked Shechem to circumcise every man in his group (v.24).
 Then Jacob's sons went to the other city (Shechem's) and killed all the men.
 Why were Jacob's sons so deceitful (v.13)? (v.31) To protect Dinah?
 (DRM 11/29/87) 35:4 So they (Jacob's household) gave Jacob all the foreign gods they had and the rings in their ears, and Jacob buried them under the oak at Shechem.